William Henry Blackmore: Philanthropy

 From the mid-1840s, archaeologists Ephraim George Squier (1821–1888) and Edwin Hamilton Davis (1811–1888) excavated artefacts from mounds discovered in the Mississippi and Ohio valley, to form the so-called Squier-Davis collection.
 They had written a manuscript discussing their findings but did not have the funds to publish it.

 Having been unsuccessful in his efforts to sell the 1300-piece Mound City Group collection to the Smithsonian Institution or the New York Historical Society, Davis prepared a catalogue featuring his cumulative collections and placed them up for sale on the open market.
 The catalogue included not only Ohio antiquities, but those from his excavations in Peru, Central America, and Denmark as well.
 Davis preferred having the collection remain in the United States, but no American institution came forward to make a serious monetary offer.
 In 1864 Blackmore acquired the entire collection of native American archaeological artefacts excavated from the mounds in the Mississippi valley, including the Squier-Davis collection.
 He purchased this collection from Davis for US$10,000.

-William founded the Blackmore Museum in Salisbury which opened in a lavish ceremony on 4 September 1867.
-Dr. Humphrey Purnell Blackmore (1822–1929) and William's brother in law Edward Thomas Stevens (1828–1878) were the museum's honorary curators.
+Blackmore founded the Blackmore Museum in Salisbury which opened in a lavish ceremony on 4 September 1867.
+Dr. Humphrey Purnell Blackmore (1822–1929) and Blackmore's brother in law Edward Thomas Stevens (1828–1878) were the museum's honorary curators.
 Since the museum collections included the Squier and Davis collections it appears to have become something of a place of pilgrimage for American archaeologists.
 The 1907 edition of the Encyclopædia Britannica described the museum as "one of the finest collections of prehistoric antiquities in England."
-In 1899 the eminent US ethnographer George Amos Dorsey (1868–1931) wrote; "The Blackmore Museum of Salisbury contains one of the best selected and arranged collections of man's prehistoric relics that I have ever seen."
+In 1899, the eminent George Amos Dorsey (1868–1931) wrote; "The Blackmore Museum of Salisbury contains one of the best selected and arranged collections of man's prehistoric relics that I have ever seen."

-William significantly sponsored the 1872 survey expedition of the Yellowstone region led by Ferdinand Hayden, also funding equipment for photographer William Henry Jackson and painter Thomas Moran.
-William and his wife travelled with the expedition.
-Hayden named a newly discovered mineral Blackmorite in thanks for William's support.
+Blackmore significantly sponsored the 1872 survey expedition of the Yellowstone region led by Ferdinand Hayden, also funding equipment for photographer William Henry Jackson and painter Thomas Moran.
+Blackmore and his wife travelled with the expedition.
+Hayden named a newly discovered mineral Blackmorite in thanks for Blackmore's support.